-The proposed language determines several transitional provisions whereby the applicability of the provisions of the law is retroactive, such that it will apply also to agreements that were made prior to the amendment.

-It was further determined that the amendment will take effect 18 months after publication, with the exception of the sections concerning: the irregularities committee as aforesaid, examination of the financial stability, the fund for the financing of medical expenses under circumstances of insolvency and the fund for the financing of expenses in a case of insolvency, which will take effect after 6 months.
+The Amendment to the Law includes transitional provisions whereby the provisions of the Amendment to the Law shall apply retroactively, such that they will also apply to agreements that were made prior to the amendment.
+The Amendment to the Law will take effect 18 months after the publication thereof, with the exception of the sections concerning the aforesaid irregularities committee, the examination of financial stability, the fund for the financing of medical expenses under circumstances of insolvency and the fund for the financing of expenses in a case of insolvency, which will take effect after the lapse of 6 months.

-It is clarified that there may still be changes to the language described above.
-In the estimation of Palace's management, the said Bill, if adopted in its current language, does not materially affect the Company or its profits.
+In the estimation of Palace's management, the said Amendment to the Law does not materially affect the Company or its profits.